-This is a hotly debated topic with many traditional people adamant that you can only get a real smoking experience using an original smoker such as a wood smoker or perhaps charcoal smoker.
+This is the most debated topic with many traditional people adamant that you can only get a real smoking experience using an original smoker such as a wood smoker or perhaps charcoal smoker.
 Even a smoker using wood pellets is often frowned upon.

-Taste is a very personal thing, and many people are more than happy with the taste of food cooked in electric smokers.
+In the end, taste matter is a very personal thing, and many people are more than happy with the taste of food cooked in electric smokers.
 This is especially true of food that needs to be cooked low and slow like a full rack of ribs.
-That can often make the best bbq.

-Which One is The Best For a Beginner?
-Gas or Electric Smoker
+So Which One is The Best For a Beginner?

-Both options are suitable for beginners, but they do have pros and cons.
+Both types of smokers are suitable for beginners, but they do have pros and cons.
 Let’s explore those a bit so that it is not that hard to choose.